7 FAQs About Marble Countertops

 - Not sturdy enough: marble may not be sturdy enough for areas with heavy use, such as kitchens.
 Since it’s a softer material, knives can easily scratch the surface, or heavy pots or pans may chip the surface or even break off a corner.

 Even so, plenty of people have chosen marble countertops for their kitchen and have been pleased with the luxurious-looking result.
 Just keep in mind that you’ll need to invest a bit of extra time into proper maintenance.

 How does marble compare to other countertop materials?

-You should be aware that natural stone can be found in a variety of colors and patterns, and no two slabs are alike.
+You should be aware that natural stone can be found in a variety of colors and patterns, and no two marble slabs are alike.
 Materials such as marble, limestone, and soapstone are ideal if you want to create a unique look.
 However, it’s important to note that marble is a soft stone, which means it is likely to become stained or scratched if not properly sealed.
 Plus, marble tends to cost a bit more than other options.

 The same could be said when comparing marble to other materials such as quartzite, quartz, dolomite, travertine, onyx, and porcelain.
 Marble is soft and easy to damage, but it does create a luxurious appearance that can’t be beaten by any other material on the market.

 If you are interested in upgrading your countertops and creating a luxurious feel in your home, marble is a great option.
-Contact Outlook Construction & Remodeling in Flagstaff, AZ today if you have any other questions or you are ready to move forward with installing your marble countertops.
+Contact Outlook Construction & Remodeling in Flagstaff, AZ, today if you have any other questions or if you are ready to move forward with installing your marble countertops.
 We will gladly provide you with all of the information you need, as well as a free estimate for your marble countertop installation.